leannejdong/leannejdong/README.md

 # Hi there 👋

 My name is Leanne Dong.
 I am a Mathematician and a Postdoctoral Software Developer from [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html).
 My current focus has been Engineering and AI software development.
 Mostly in modern C++ and a little Python.
-Prior to the C++ addiction, I programmed mostly in R (for roughly 9 years).
+Prior to my C++ addiction, I programmed mostly in R (for roughly 9 years).
-I'm keen about learning new technology and new languages features that help problem solving in real world.
+On the one hand, I am hoping to develop fluency in C++ and contribute to the standardlization process; On other hand, I'm keen about learning new tools and languages features that help problem solving in real world.

 ## Projects (Postdoctoral)